William-Moreno/reading-notes/Code_301/class-05.md

 1. *View logs*
    - The user then learns how to view information about their running app and how to view message logs.

+## Node.js

+Node.js is an open source cross-platform runtime environment.
+It is written in JavaScript and allows us to build **server-side** and networking applications on any platform.

+We can create a local server relatively easily.
+But we can use the **Heroku** cloud application platform to turn our server into world-wide server.

+See Lenny Witman's [Node.js For Beginners...](https://howtonode.org/deploy-blog-to-heroku) website for a step-by-step guide to deploying a blog to Heroku.

 [Back to Main](../README.md)